 - Location conducts criminal background checks on new associates?

-- Location has a written code of conduct issued to each associate?
+- A written code of conduct is issued to each associate?

 - Staff understands the refund policy?

 - Are staff voiding their own transactions?